prachigauriar/TWTValidation/README.md

 ## Using TWTValidation

-TWTValidation provides validators for a variety of use cases, but doesn’t constraint how you will use them.
+TWTValidation provides validators for a variety of use cases, but doesn’t constrain how you use them.
 All validators in TWTValidation inherit from `TWTValidator`, an abstract class that declares the primary interface to a validator, `-validateValue:error:`.
-This method validates the specified value and returns whether the value passed validation.
-If the value failed to validate, an error describing why validation failed is returned by reference.
+This method validates the specified value and returns whether it passed validation.
+If the value failed to validate, an error describing why validation failed is returned indirectly via the error parameter.

-Let’s step through the major subclasses of `TWTValidator` in turn.
+Let’s step through each of the major subclasses of `TWTValidator` in turn.
 These are merely summaries of what’s possible.
 For more detailed information, check out the documentation in each class’s header.

 ### Value Validators

 Value validators inherit from `TWTValueValidator`.
-By itself, `TWTValueValidator` can only perform some basic validations.
-It can optionally ensure that a value is an instance of a specific class, is not `nil`, and is not the `NSNull` instance.
+By itself, `TWTValueValidator` can only perform some basic validations: it can optionally ensure that a value is an instance of a specific class, not `nil`, and not the `NSNull` instance.

     TWTValueValidator *validator = [TWTValueValidator valueValidatorWithClass:[NSNumber class]
                                                                     allowsNil:NO